 Substance Misuse Manager - Email: email@example.com

-Please note that the Medical Assessment and Substance Misuse Test are assessed independently, and you must pass both assessments in order to progress!
+Please note that the Health Assessment and Substance Misuse Test are assessed independently, and you must pass both assessments in order to progress!

 Once you have successfully progressed through the 8 stages of the recruitment process you’ll receive some exciting news… You’re appointable to Police Service of Northern Ireland.
 Well done!
 Appointable candidates will be invited forward in merit order.